BernieCram/drupaldev-apache/README.md

 Modified vagrant config from puphpet.
 Supports Drupal 6/7/8.
 Built in Drush and Composer.

+#DrupalDev Nginx

+Please consider using https://github.com/mikebell/drupaldev-nginx instead, this is barely maintained and various issues means that updating it has become impossible.
+If anyone wants to maintain this then please fork.

 #Tools
 1. Removed xhprof it doesn't work in this config
 2. Easier handling of vhosts and dbs (see example.pp)